Probabilistic Predictions of Process-Induced Deformation in Carbon/Epoxy Composites Using a Deep Operator Network: Summary

 The validated model is then used to generate a diverse dataset of PID responses over a broad family of non-isothermal cure cycles.
 Using this dataset, we train a FiLM-enhanced DeepONet to predict the time histories of DoC, viscosity, and deformation for arbitrary temperature profiles, with Feature-wise Linear Modulation allowing the branch network to account for external parameters such as the initial DoC.
 To incorporate sparse experimental information, we apply transfer learning in which only the final layer of the pretrained network is updated using measured terminal deformation, while the underlying operator learned from simulation data is kept fixed.

 Finally, an ensemble of DeepONet models is combined with Ensemble Kalman Inversion (EKI) to both quantify epistemic uncertainty and optimize the intermediate dwell point in the cure cycle, yielding temperature histories that minimize final deformation subject to a full-cure constraint.
 Overall, this framework illustrates how physics-based simulation, operator learning, and EKI-based uncertainty quantification can be integrated to construct reliable and data-efficient surrogates for composite cure process optimization, and it is readily extensible to other material systems as a foundation for robust cure-cycle design under uncertainty.
+While the experimental standard deviations reported in Table~2 and shown in Figs.~9 and~11 provide a useful reference for the observed manufacturing scatter, the present DeepONet/EKI uncertainty should be understood mainly as model-based predictive uncertainty, not as a full decomposition of experimental, material, process, and model-form uncertainties.

+As discussed in Section~\ref{sec:Experimental_Materials_and_Methods}, consolidation pressure is a key process parameter that would influence process induced deformation.
+A more exhaustive investigation focusing on consolidation pressure as a varying process parameter influencing PID in unbalanced unidirectional continuous fiber reinforced composites can be pivotal in advancing this work.

+Furthermore, geometrical factors and layup configuration influence PID for composite components.
+A change in the geometry of the coupons or panels being manufactured from rectangular to square can change the profile of the cured composite laminate from a cylindrical to a saddle shape \cite{Ren2003}.
+This can influence the methodology for PID measurement and should be considered for such future investigations, where the geometry of the specimens is different from the one considered for this study.
+State-of-the-art technologies such as 3D scanning can be utilized to experimentally measure process induced deformation for saddle shaped profiles or more complex geometries \cite{kawagoe2022multiscale} such as L-brackets or thick composite beams with various cross-sections.
+This can form the basis for more detailed investigations to expand the generalizability of the framework developed as part of this study.

+The methodology to predict PID based on process parameters, developed as part of this study, is applicable for unbalanced laminates and can be used as a tool to guide processing parameters’ identification (time-temperature cycle for curing) without relying on exhaustive constituent material characterization and physics-based simulation model development.
+Furthermore, it can reduce the physical trials needed to identify an optimal cure cycle since the model can provide much more suitable process parameters as a starting point for experiments.
+A limitation of the present study is that, although the final deformation is compared with experiments, the intermediate time histories of degree of cure, viscosity, and deformation remain simulation-informed quantities and are not yet directly validated through time-resolved experimental measurements.